-General Fund - The General Fund is the primary fund for TCESD2.
-This fund is utilized for all of operations and administrative support except for Pfluger Hall and Capital projects.
-Revenue is derived mostly from property and sales tax.
+General Fund - The General Fund is the primary fund for TCESD2 that all other active funds roll up to.
+This fund is also subdivided internally to only include operations and administrative support and exclude Pfluger Hall and Capital projects.
+Revenue is derived mostly from property and sales taxes.